Mause/tumblr_conn/README.md

 ## Postscript;
- * Had a bit of trouble with the Tumblr api complaining about invalid signatures; if you get the same thing, make sure you pass the `resource_owner_secret` argument to the `requests_oauthlib.OAuth1` class
+ * Had a bit of trouble with the Tumblr api complaining about invalid signatures; if you get the same thing, make sure you pass the `resource_owner_secret` argument to the `requests_oauthlib.OAuth1` class in the callback